wvw999/puzzle-engine/notes.md

 I am currently on #1
 there is no functionality for 2, 3, 4 built yet

+API end point for #1 is http://localhost:3000/puzzles I just began re-building this from scratch, so currently the code does not run

 this is the game board
 just an array, but with the data set up in such a way as to represent an 8x8 grid